Habrador/Ten-Minute-Physics-Unity/README.md

 ## Calculate pi

 Calculate decimals in pi by bouncing boxes with different mass and count collisions.
 If the small box is 1 kg and the big box is 10000 kg, then the small box will collide with the big box and the wall to the left 314 times (pi = 3.14...).
+To get more decimals increase the mass of the big box (or decrease the mass of the small box).
 Inspired by 3Blue1Bown's YouTube video: [The most unexpected answer to a counting puzzle](https://www.youtube.com/watch?v=HEfHFsfGXjs).

 <img src="/_media/bonus-calculate-pi.png" width="400">